Policy Name: Protocol of the Death of a Student

 Section A. Definitions

-Currently enrolled student – a student currently enrolled at NJCU during the spring or fall semester, summer session, or one who has completed the immediately preceding term and is eligible for re-enrollment.
+Currently enrolled student – a student currently enrolled at NJCU during the spring or fall semester, winter/summer sessions, or one who has completed the immediately preceding term and is eligible for re-enrollment.
 This also includes non-matriculated students.

 Section B. Procedures

 Please note: FERPA applies until the death is verified.